conduktor/conduktor-docs/docs/gateway/concepts/02-Gateway.md

 ---
-title: Gateway to Kafka security
+title: Gateway Authentication
 ---

-# Gateway authentication
+# Gateway Authentication

 ![image.png](../medias/gateway_auth.png)

 You can use all the Kafka security protocols; `PLAINTEXT`, `SASL_PLAINTEXT`, `SASL_SSL` and `SSL`.
 For these security protocols we support all SASL mechanisms; `PLAIN`, `SCRAM SHA`, `OAuthBearer`, `Kerberos` etc.

-there are two ways of providing your configuration on how to connect to Kafka : envrionement variables and properties configuration file.
+There are two ways of providing your configuration on how to connect to Kafka : envrionement variables and properties configuration file.

 ## Environment variables